kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

 * Note: a system can have only one probe layer.
 Setting another layer as the probe layer will overwrite the previous one.
-In addition, the source layer should be above all the source layers in the real geometry.
+In addition, the probe layer should be above all the source layers in the real geometry.

 ```lua
 SetThread(nthread)